-- *ECO 369 International Economic Issues (Prereq ECO 200 or 210): Selected topics in both international trade and international finance.
+- ECO 369 International Economic Issues (Prereq ECO 200 or 210 and admitted to Seidman College of Business (SCB) or by permit): Selected topics in both international trade and international finance.
 Includes preferential trading arrangements such as NAFTA and the European Union; analysis of barriers to trade and arguments for and against protectionism; the influence of exchange rates on capital flows; and the relationship between international trade and economic growth.

 - ITC 100 Introduction to Intercultural Competence: This course introduces students to the concept of cultural competence, and provides them with the knowledge and application of skills necessary to succeed in diverse settings.
 This course examines theories of intercultural engagement and then requires students to consider how they might apply knowledge in diverse practical settings.

-- *MGT 303 Introduction to International Business: An introduction to the issues that a company will experience when doing business in a global economy.
+- MGT 303 International Business and Culture (Prereg Junior standing and admitted to SCB or by permit): An introduction to the issues that a company will experience when doing business in a global economy.
 Emphasis is on the influence of culture on business practices.
 Topics will include economic structures, marketing approaches, accounting and financial issues, management and organization issues, and distribution issues.

-- *MGT 466 International Management and Multinational Corporations (Prereq Senior Standing): A study of the managerial challenges of conducting business in a global economy.
+- MGT 466 International Management and Multinational Corporations (Prereg Senior standing and admitted to SCB or by permit): A study of the managerial challenges of conducting business in a global economy.
 Emphasis on cultural differences and their impact on the situations and issues managers confront when working internationally.

 Leadership and Management Skills

-- *MGT 331 Concepts of Management: The management process through an examination of its functions of planning, organizing, motivating, and controlling work, and work performance in a business organization.
+- MGT 331 Concepts of Management (Prereq admitted to SCB or by permit): The management process through an examination of its functions of planning, organizing, motivating, and controlling work, and work performance in a business organization.
 Theoretical concepts and applications through the use of selected case materials.

-- *MGT 333 Human Resources Management (Prereq MGT 331): The historical evaluation, structure, policies, and practices of human resources departments.
+- MGT 333 Human Resources Management (Prereq MGT 331 and admitted to SCB or by permit): The historical evaluation, structure, policies, and practices of human resources departments.
 The work of these departments in acquiring, training, and developing human resources, facilitating corporate communication, motivating employees, setting appropriate wage and salary levels, and facilitating union relations are introduced.

-- *MGT 345 Team Building: A class which integrates theory and application by teaching students how to be effective members of a work team.
+- MGT 345 Team Building (Prereq admitted to SCB or by permit): A class which integrates theory and application by teaching students how to be effective members of a work team.
 Emphasis on both logical and creative problem solving.
 Dynamics and processes within teams serve as the focus of analysis, learning, and practice.

 Marketing and Advertising Skills

-- *MKT 350 Marketing Management: An introduction to marketing.
+- MKT 350 Marketing Management (Prereq admitted to SCB or by permit): An introduction to marketing.
 Provides a general understanding and appreciation of the forces operating, institutions employed, and methods followed in marketing products.

-- *MKT 352 Marketing Research (Prereq MKT 350 and STA 215): Detailed examination of business research procedures and applications.
+- MKT 352 Marketing Research (Prereq MKT 350, STA 215 and admitted to SCB or by permit): Detailed examination of business research procedures and applications.
 Problem definition, research design, data collection, sampling techniques, costs, etc. Case problems and projects.

-- *MKT 356 Professional Selling (Prereq MKT 350): The principles of professional salesmanship and their practical application in the marketing mix.
+- MKT 356 Professional Selling (Prereq MKT 350 and admitted to SCB or by permit): The principles of professional salesmanship and their practical application in the marketing mix.
 Actual sales presentations by students are included.

-- *MKT 358 Advertising and Marketing Communications: A managerial analysis and examination of the nonpersonal demand generating element of the firm's marketing efforts.
+- MKT 358 Advertising and Marketing Communications (Prereq admitted to SCB or by permit): A managerial analysis and examination of the nonpersonal demand generating element of the firm's marketing efforts.
 Includes study of communication theory; advertising; market, audience, and target segmentation and selection; media analysis; public relations; publicity; and most other nonpersonal communications activities.

-- *ECO 300 Applied Economics Analysis (ECO 200, 210, or 211, and STA 215): An introduction to empirical methods in economics and the relevant data sources.
+- ECO 300 Applied Economics Analysis (ECO 200, 210, or 211, and STA 215 and admitted to SCB or by permit): An introduction to empirical methods in economics and the relevant data sources.
 Uses spreadsheets and econometric software to apply visual and statistical analyses to social science data.
 Examines ethical issues involved in research.

-- STA 216 Intermediate Applied Statistics (Prereq STA 215): Project-oriented introduction to major statistical techniques using a statistical package such as SAS or SPSS.
+- STA 216 Intermediate Applied Statistics (Prereq STA 215 or 312): Project-oriented introduction to major statistical techniques using a statistical package such as SAS or SPSS.

 - STA 318 Statistical Computing (Prereq STA 215:) A detailed study of the advanced features of major statistical packages used in statistical computing, such as SAS and SPSS.
 Emphasis on the data entry, data manipulation, data storage, data simulation, and graphical display features of these packages.